 Credit Las Vegas Convention & Visitors Bureau

 Want a taste of old Las Vegas?
 Head to the Fremont Street Experience, where you can stroll through the neon signs from some of Vegas’ oldest hotels.
 This attraction is a five-block entertainment district, which offers nightly light shows, as well as concerts and other performances in downtown Las Vegas.
-Check the schedule for the latest.
+Check the schedule for the latest events.

 9. Get a Bird’s Eye View on the High Roller Observation Wheel at the LINQ Promenade